 Ten out of eleven T-fal non-stick cookware collections are made with standard aluminum, while all seven Calphalon collections are made with hard-anodized aluminum.
 Hard anodized aluminum is more durable and provides a superior cooking experience.

 T-fal non-stick cookware comes with a few bells and whistles such as their Thermo-Spot® heat indicator and Sapphire/Titanium infused non-stick coating.
 Calphalon cookware has a traditional design that’s functional and elegant without any bonus features.

 Three Calphalon collections are oven-safe up to 500 degrees Fahrenheit, four are oven-safe up to 450, and two are oven-safe up to 400 degrees.
-All T-fal collections are oven-safe up to 350 except one which can handle 400 degrees.
+Most T-fal collections are oven-safe up to 350 except one which can handle 400 degrees.

 T-fal and Calphalon cookware are both dishwasher-safe, and both come with warranties that cover defects in materials and craftsmanship.

 T-fal and Calphalon customers complain about the same thing: durability.
 T-fal customers complain that the non-stick coating scratches and the exterior peels while Calphalon customers complain that the cookware warps easily.

 The most significant difference between T-fal and Calphalon non-stick cookware is price.
 On average, T-fal cookware costs half as much as Calphalon.
 To get the best idea of how T-fal and Calphalon compare in terms of price, use this chart to look at similar products side-by-side.